Pertwood: Present day

 Upper Pertwood, on high downland in the southern half of the former parish, is approached by a drive from the A350 road and consists of the original manor house, known as Manor Farm, five farm cottages, and other buildings, all now in the parish of Chicklade.

 About one mile away on the other side of the A350 is Lower Pertwood, now in Brixton Deverill, the heart of a large organic farm of 2100 acre called Lower Pertwood Farm or Pertwood Organic Farm.
 The organic farming model was introduced by Mark Houghton Brown, largely to conserve the thin soil, and was continued by him until 2005 and thereafter by new owners.
 The farm is managed under Natural England's Higher Level Stewardship scheme.
 Apart from the farmhouse and farm buildings, there are six cottages at Lower Pertwood, of which numbers 1, 2, 3, and 4 no longer belong to the farm.

 Governance

-Almost all local government functions are carried out by the Wiltshire Council unitary authority.
-Pertwood is represented in parliament by Andrew Murrison.
+Almost all local government functions are carried out by Wiltshire Council, a unitary authority.
+For Westminster elections, Upper Pertwood is in the Salisbury constituency while Lower Pertwood is in South West Wiltshire.